RonLinu/ydownloader/README.md

 -------------------------------------
 <p align="center">INSTALLATION OF THE WEBSOCKET SERVER</p>

-When running the web application, the button 'Check dependencies' is usefull to check if everything is installed.

-Assuming Node.js and yt-dlp, ffmpeg are already installed and included in the PATH.
-Note that on Linux, xterm terminal must be installed as well.

-Just copy the "websocket" directory provided in this repo.
+Only download the 'websocket' directory from this repository and place it in a location
+that's convenient for you.

 To run the web application, go in your 'websocket' directory:
 <pre>
 On Windows:       start with 'ydownloader.vbs'
 On Linux/MacOS:   start with 'ydownloader.sh'
 </pre>
+Once the application is running, click the button 'Check dependencies' to verify if
+all dependencies (yt-dlp and ffmpeg, and xterm on Linux) are installed and accessible.

 -----------------------------------------------
 If some utilities are NOT installed.
 The following download links can be usefull.
-On a Linux distribution, these are available in repositories.
+On a Linux distribution, the utilities are available in standard repositories.

-Download 'Node.js' latest version at: https://nodejs.org/en/download
+'Node.js' latest version at: https://nodejs.org/en/download
 This is an archive file for Linux/MacOS or an msi file for Windows.

-Download 'yt-dlp' latest version at: https://github.com/yt-dlp/yt-dlp/releases
+'yt-dlp' latest version at: https://github.com/yt-dlp/yt-dlp/releases
 This is a single executable.

-Download 'ffmpeg' latest version at: https://github.com/BtbN/FFmpeg-Builds/releases
+'ffmpeg' latest version at: https://github.com/BtbN/FFmpeg-Builds/releases
 This is an archive file (zip or tar-xz).
 Just extract the files contained in the 'bin' directory of the zip file.

-Copy ALL yt-dlp and ffmepg files in a directory of your choice and add it to your PATH.
+Copy all yt-dlp and ffmepg files in a directory of your choice and add it to your PATH.